staking-foundation/docs/docs/06-dvt.md

 ### How are new keys distributed between operators?

-Operators are assigned to new validators in a stochastic but fair process which ensures a uniform distribution of duties across the network.
+Operators received key-shares to new validators in a stochastic but fair process which ensures a uniform distribution of duties across the network.

 ### How does Diva's DVT compare to SSV and Obol?